swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 - **dynamic**
   * The Topology Manager reads `v1core.PodSpec.Topology.Policy` field to coordinate assignment of resources for a Pod.

+## Practical challenges
+Non-NUMA aware scheduler may bind a pod to a node, where topology requirements cannot be satisfied.
+Topology Manager will reject a pod admission with TopologyError and pod will result in a `Terminated` state on a node.

+#### Mitigations
+1. Using a controller that guarantees to bind a Pod to a node where the desired topology of Pod's resource assignment can be satisfied.
+    1. A new object is required to describe the desired topology, the object can be a new workload type `TopologySet` or CRD.
+2. A Topology-Aware Scheduler that would consider the topology of available resources on nodes.
+    1. Custom Scheduler could be provisioned to take care of the scheduling for high-performance applications.
+Detection of node's resources topology can be based on Node Feature Discovery with the usage of user-specified features.
+    2. Enhancing Scheduler through Scheduler Framework with ability to check if the selected node has enough resources matching topology requirement.

 # Graduation Criteria